bcmi/PHDiffusion-Painterly-Image-Harmonization/README.md

 **Our PHDiffusion has been integrated into our image composition toolbox libcom https://github.com/bcmi/libcom.
 Welcome to visit and try ＼(^▽^)／**

+In simple cases, our GAN-based [PHDNet](https://github.com/bcmi/PHDNet-Painterly-Image-Harmonization/blob/main/README.md) is sufficiently effective and much more efficient.

+Sometimes setting the background style as the target style is not reasonable, this problem has been solved in our [ArtoPIH](https://github.com/bcmi/ArtoPIH-Painterly-Image-Harmonization).

 ### Code and model

 1. Dependencies